Comprehensive Post-COVID Care Now Available! Click here to learn more.

 There are a number of symptoms associated with allergies.
 The most common ones are watery eyes and nasal congestion.
 Besides these common and relatively obvious symptoms, people often wonder if allergies can make someone feel tired.
 The answer is YES!
 It can.

-This may vary from person to person in terms of how tired can allergies make an individual and in some cases, one might not experience this symptom at all but most people suffering from allergies may on a certain degree experience fatigue and tiredness.
+This may vary from person to person in terms of how tired allergies can make an individual and in some cases, one might not experience this symptom at all but most people suffering from allergies may to a certain degree experience fatigue and tiredness.

 What are Allergies?

 Allergies are not necessarily categorized as diseases.
-An allergy is your body’s immune system’s response to a foreign substance that may not be harmful like pollen, dust, latex, or certain foods.
+An allergy is your body’s immune system’s response to a foreign substance that may not be harmful like pollen, dust mites, latex, or certain foods.
 These substances are often referred to as allergens.
 The reaction towards these substances varies in terms of how allergic a person is to the substance.
+There are various types of allergies including seasonal allergies, food allergies, pet allergies, and dust mite allergies.

 What are Allergy Symptoms?

 There are various symptoms associated with allergy.
-Allergy can make you tired but besides this, some symptoms vary on the kind of allergy you are suffering from.
+Allergy can make you tired, but some common allergy symptoms vary depending on the allergy you are suffering from.
 Mentioned below are just some of the types of allergies and the symptoms associated with them

-Animal Allergy The abnormal immune response against proteins found on an animal’s skin, urine, or saliva.
-Mostly common amongst people with asthma – Sneezing
+The abnormal immune response against proteins found on an animal’s skin, urine, or saliva.
+Mostly common amongst people with asthma

 – Runny Nose